Guide To Pixel Mapping

 Pixel Mapping on the cheap

-I have done some hunting around on behalf of the On Stage Lighting readers.
 Many of the software mappers have free trials but some genuinely free pixel mapping software is .Matrix, a project developed by a student from Tulsa.
-Although not in current active development, .Matrix maps Quicktime files to an LED Matrix,.outputs ArtNet ArtNet and developer Landy Bible, tells us that current features are stable and show ready:
+Although not in current active development (the last update was in 2009), .Matrix maps Quicktime files to an LED Matrix,.outputs ArtNet ArtNet and developer Landy Bible, told us that current features are stable and show ready:

 “.Matrix is stable in my experience, and none of my users have reported any problems with it.